 Embark partnered with 16 MVP dogs from 16 shelters for our annual Mutt Madness event.
-This year, we got the chance to sit down with the President of Wags & Whiskers Animal Rescue of MN, Jill Arbogast, to discuss the volunteer-run 501(c)(3) non-profit animal rescue organization whose mission is to save the lives of homeless animals and educate the community on responsible pet ownership.
+We had the chance to sit down with the President of Wags & Whiskers Animal Rescue of MN, Jill Arbogast, to discuss the volunteer-run 501(c)(3) non-profit animal rescue organization whose mission is to save the lives of homeless animals and educate the community on responsible pet ownership.
 Wags & Whiskers is 100% foster-based which means any animal that comes into their care goes straight into a foster home, allowing the organization to get to know the personality of the animal before they are placed for adoption.
 Here are 5 questions we asked to learn more about Wags and Whiskers and their important work with animals.

 1. How did you become interested in doing volunteer work for Wags & Whiskers?